Best Amazon Prime Day AirPod Deals in July 2019

 - Apple In-Ear Headphones: was $79 now $49 @ Amazon

-Amazon has the latest model AirPods with standard charging case for just $129.
+Amazon has the latest model AirPods with standard charging case for just $134 ahead of Cyber Monday.
 The headphones feature Apple's latest H1 chip for fast wireless connectivity with Apple devices.
-Walmart had them for $129, but their inventory has been unpredictable.
 View Deal

 Apple Wireless Charging Case: was $79 now $69